This post describes the steps to install additional printer drivers in Ubuntu Linux.

 - HP ENVY Photo 7820 All-in-One Printer

-So as you can see, there are lots of new printers on the list that the drivers provide support for.
-To see the complete list of printers that are supported, read the release notes page here.
+So as you can see, there are many new printers on the list for which the driver’s support.
+Read the release notes page here to see the complete list of supported printers.

 To install the drivers on the Ubuntu desktop, run the commands below to get the